Cieli di Toscana

-Cieli di Toscana (Tuscan Skies) is Andrea Bocelli's eighth studio album, released in 2001.
+Cieli di Toscana (Tuscan Skies) is Italian tenor Andrea Bocelli's eighth studio album, released in 2001.

 Released in October 2001, the album spent a total of two weeks at No. 3 on the official UK albums chart, the highest chart position ever for a foreign-language pop album, and reached the top 5 in over 10 other countries.

 Tuscan Skies, a DVD of music videos of most of the songs of the album, was released the following year.